dcmfx/dcmfx/docs/src/roadmap.md

 # Roadmap

-DCMfx has no formal roadmap, but future additions are likely to include the
+DCMfx has no formal roadmap, but future work is likely to include the following:

-following:
+- Pixel data handling

-- Decode High-Throughput JPEG 2000 pixel data using OpenJPH as an alternative to the existing decoding with OpenJPEG
+  - Decode High-Throughput JPEG 2000 pixel data with OpenJPH as an alternative to the existing decoding with OpenJPEG
+  - Change to `libjpeg-turbo` for JPEG Baseline 8-bit, JPEG Extended 12-bit, and JPEG Lossless.
+  - Transcode multi-frame pixel data into H.264/H.265 transfer syntaxes
+  - Transcode 'JPEG XL JPEG Recompression' directly to 'JPEG Baseline 8-bit'
+  - Resize/rotate/flip pixel data while transcoding
+  - Allow fast cropping of JPEG pixel data when the crop is aligned to compression blocks
+  - Crop pixel data overlays as well, in addition to the pixel data

+- CLI:

+  - Native use of S3/Azure/GCP/WebDAV URLs via `object_store` crate
+  - `get-document` command:
+    - New command to get an encapsulated document such as a PDF
+  - `get-pixel-data` command:
+    - `--crop` argument to crop output pixel data
+    - `--frame-range` argument to output only a specific range of frames
+  - `list` command:
+    - Make all File Meta Information data elements selectable, not just the transfer syntax
+    - Filter listed DICOMs by data element value
+  - `modify` command:
+    - `--merge` and `--merge-json` arguments to merge DICOM data sets together
+    - `--replace-pixel-data` to replace a DICOM's pixel data
+    - `--create-basic-offset-table` to add a basic offset table and fragments to the pixel data if absent

 - Decode JPEG-LS pixel data on WASM